anjo0803/schrankenwaerter/README.md

 ```

 ### Crossing setup
-After activating the Schrankenwaerter script, you can define your railroad
+After integrating the Schrankenwaerter script, you can define your railroad
 crossings using the `SW.setup` function:
 ```lua
 SW = require("Schrankenwaerter")